jack-bradshaw/Mixtape/README.md

 A ListDataSource is simply a BaseDataSource which provides access to a List of items.
 The interface defines a few additional callbacks which notify listeners of changes to the list such as additions and removals.
 The interface can be directly implemented, or the `ListDataSourceHelper` class can be extended.
 This helper class handles callback registration, so that the subclass only needs to handle data operations.

 ### UI
 The UI category contains views for presenting library items to the user.
-The main classes in the UI category are:
+The main components in the UI category are:
 - `HeaderView`
 - `BodyView`
 - `ContainerView`